aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 }
 ```

-In WebExtensions, each template used for markup generation is binded to a key.
+In WebExtensions, each template used for markup generation is bound to a key.
 The key can be used in templates.
-For example, in @Include directive you may insert a certain template to another one by the key.
+For example, in the @Include directive, you can insert a certain template to another one by the key.

-Let us demonstrate it in the example of text portion template usage inside the paragraph template.
-You can find the example in Aspose.Slides.WebExtensions project: [Templates\common\paragraph.html](https://github.com/aspose-slides/Aspose.Slides.WebExtensions/blob/main/Aspose.Slides.WebExtensions/Templates/common/paragraph.html).
-In order to draw each portion in paragraph, they are being iterated using @foreach directive of Razor Engine:
+We can demonstrate the procedure in the example of text portion template usage inside the paragraph template.
+You can find the example in the Aspose.Slides.WebExtensions project: [Templates\common\paragraph.html](https://github.com/aspose-slides/Aspose.Slides.WebExtensions/blob/main/Aspose.Slides.WebExtensions/Templates/common/paragraph.html).
+To draw each portion in paragraph, they are iterated using the @foreach directive of Razor Engine:

 ``` html
 @foreach (Portion portion in contextObject.Portions)